oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

       -- Be sure to hit RETURN
       ```

-15. Implement a change.
-This could be any change that you want to test the effect of.
-Here you are changing an initialization parameter, but you could also change statistics, optimizer settings (`DBMS_OPTIM_BUNDLE`), or many other things.
+15. Implement a change and re-test workload.
+Imagine you have found the root cause of the bad performance.
+In this case, you know it is *optimizer_index_cost_adj*.
+Now, you change the parameter back to the default value and repeat the test.

     ```
     <copy>